AdamVenis/adamvenis.github.io/_posts/2021-06-06-fibonacci-overkill.md

 >>> 2.4940721999155356e-05
 ```

-Much slower, because numpy as a bunch of overhead for multiplying matrices.
+Much slower, because numpy has a bunch of overhead for multiplying matrices.
 Now don't look at the following code, which is the same algorithm with matrix multiplication done barehand, because it's atrocious:

 ```python
 def P2_squaring_optimized(limit = 4*10**6):